opencog/learn/run/README.md

   [4-gram-class](4-gram-class) directory.
 The previous step must have been completed, before starting this.

-* Comparison of the learned grammar to the input grammar in step 0.
+* Comparison of the learned grammar to the input grammar.
+These are the datasets from the 2019 ULL-POC work.
   Incomplete.
 Some work in [5-compare](5-compare).

 * All-in-one.
 The `all-in-one.sh` file combines steps 2, 3 and 4 in